tensorflow/community/rfcs/20200616-keras-multihead-attention.md

 `tf.keras.layers.Attention`.
 In the reduced case of `tf.keras.layers.Attention`, the shape is (batch_size, target_length, source_length).
 Whenever
 `attention_mask` is specified, the `mask` argument is OK to be skipped.
+(2) The layer does not return attention scores.
+We will add the bool argument, `return_attention_scores` to the __init__ and return the attention score tensor if it is true.

 *   TFA `MultiHeadAttention` Deprecation and Re-mapping